 The switch from paper notes to plastic notes might not obviously be a sustainable one, but the Bank of England says all its polymer notes can be recycled.

 In November 2019, the Which?
 Money Podcast visited a plant that recycles polymer £20 notes, turning them into plastic pellets that make household items such as plant pots.

 Listen to the episode below to find out how it’s done:

 The Bank also says polymer notes last longer than paper notes and will stay in better condition throughout their use.

 - Find out more: how Which?
 Eco Buys work

-If you can’t recall whose picture is on the current paper £50 note, you’re not alone.
-Of over four billion banknotes in circulation this year, only 357 million are £50 notes.
+If you can’t recall whose picture is on the old paper £50 note, you’re not alone.
+(It’s 18th century entrepreneur Matthew Boulton and engineer James Watt.)
+Of over four billion banknotes in circulation this year, only 357m are £50 notes.
 That’s less than 10% of the total.

 There’s been some debate as to whether £50 notes even need to exist, and concern that they may be used primarily as part of the ‘shadow economy’, which includes crime.

 In a special episode of the Which?
 Money Podcast, the team attempted to track down a ‘missing £50bn’ of lost cash, which includes many £50 notes.
 Listen here to find out how they got on:

 You’ll get an additional kick out of the note’s design if you can read binary code.
 A ribbon next to Turing’s portrait reads ‘1010111111110010110011000’.
 This converts to the decimal numbers 23061912, alluding to Turing’s date of birth: 23/06/1912.